Edward Hoagland

-Edward Hoagland (born December 21, 1932) is an American author best known for his nature and travel writing.
+Edward Morley Hoagland (December 21, 1932 – February 17, 2026) was an American author best known for his nature and travel writing.

-Life
+Life and career

-Hoagland was born in New York, New York and attended Harvard University.
+Edward Morley Hoagland was born in New York City on December 21, 1932.
+He attended Deerfield Academy and matriculated at Harvard University.
 He joined the Ringling Bros. and Barnum & Bailey Circus in the summers of 1951 and 1952.
-He helped to tend the big cats and later sold a novel about this experience, Cat Man (1955), before graduating from Harvard in 1954.
+He helped tend the big cats and sold a novel about the experience, Cat Man (1955), before graduating from Harvard in 1954.
 After serving two years in the Army, he published The Circle Home (1960), a novel about boxing, before going on the first of nine trips to Alaska and British Columbia.

 During the 1970s, he made the first two of his five trips to Africa.
 After receiving two Guggenheim Fellowships, he was elected to the American Academy of Arts and Letters in 1982.
-He has taught at The New School, Rutgers, Sarah Lawrence, CUNY, the University of Iowa, U.C.
+He taught at The New School, Rutgers, Sarah Lawrence, CUNY, the University of Iowa, U.C.
 Davis, Columbia University, Beloit College, and Brown University.
-In 2005, Hoagland retired from a teaching position at Bennington College in Vermont.
-Since 1968, he has focused most of his energies on Montaigne-type essays.
+In 2005, Hoagland retired from a teaching position at Bennington College.
+Starting in 1968, he focused mostly on Montaigne-type essays.